ignacioaranguren1/algo_trading/README.md

 **Optional arguments:**<br>
   &nbsp;&nbsp;&nbsp; -h, --help  show this help message and exit<br>
   &nbsp;&nbsp;&nbsp; --verbose   enable output verbosity.
-If verbosity is not allowd logs will not be displayed and decisions will not show up.
+If verbosity is not allowed logs will not be displayed and decisions will not show up.
 Only interactions with the strategies and generators would be available.

  **Example**